maRce10/flight_coordination_in_Thyroptera/README.md

 ## To-do list

+* Run model for coordination with number of calls as predictor
 * Repeatibility of calling rate (**groups** and individuals)
 * Carry uncertainty of call ID prediction
 * Look at coordination in group flights (randomization test?)